dhaig2004/fiveFuncCalc/README.md

 Simple Calculator

-Dylan Haigler
+By Dylan Haigler

-Last updated: May 25, 2025
+Last updated: May 26, 2025

-A simple five-function calculator that utilizes a Java Swing GUI
+A simple five-function calculator that utilizes a Java Swing GUI.